Jahia/html-filtering/README.md

     - Verify that your configuration has been properly loaded
     - Some configuration properties are mandatory and subject to validation
     - If a configuration is invalid, it will not be loaded, and HTML filtering will fall back to another configuration in the priority chain

+# Known Limitations

+On Jahia 8.1.7.x versions, there was a bug that has been fixed in Jahia 8.2.0.0 and 8.1.8.0.
+The bug affected validation of internationalized (i18n) properties during content creation (content edition was not affected).

+This has a direct impact on HTML-filtering's new `REJECT` strategy, since this strategy is based on validators.
+If you are using Jahia 8.1.7.x, the `REJECT` strategy won't work properly when creating content with rich-text internationalized properties (editing content is not affected).

+If you are in this situation, we recommend upgrading your Jahia to at least version 8.1.8.x.

 # Migrating from HTML Filtering v1.x to v2.x